rgrannell1/kea/README.md

 individual functions to make a useful program can be difficult and requires a lot of boilerplate code.

-Arrow is an expressive, composible foundation for programming in R.
+Arrow is an expressive composible foundation for programming in R. It implements all the common higher-order functions - Map, Fold, GroupBy and so on - as well as any reshaping operation you might want to perform on a collection.
+It has simple IO functions that let you read and write to files with minimal overhead, and the set and combinatoric functions you need for more advanced algorithms.

+It aims to be completely consistent and above all else user-friendly.
+Arrow functions rarely have more than two parametres, so functions will just work without configuration.